deansaril/Exercises/README.md

 * Draw an X given a positive odd integer
 * Draw a Y given a positive odd integer
 * Draw a Z given a positive odd integer
+* Swap values between two integers without using a temp variable